 While Michigan's certified seed law and program is based on the 3-class system that recognizes Breeder, Foundation, and Certified classes of seed, most other states use a 4-class system in which certified seed is produced from registered seed.
 Act No. 221 and Regulation No. 623 require that any certified seed sold in Michigan be produced from foundation class seed.
 Regulation 628 establishes the requirements and standards for the certification of seed potatoes.

 When out-of-state seed is being sold with certified seed tags, MDARD's inspector will determine if the seed was produced from foundation or registered seed.
 If produced from registered seed, the seed is not legal for sale in Michigan unless the certified tags and any other references to the seed as certified are removed.
 However, this remedy cannot be used if the seed is a protected variety under TITLE V of the Federal Seed Act.
 Title V permits sale of the variety only by variety name and only if it is certified.
 Certified seed (certified tag) from Wisconsin meets Michigan certification standards because that state observes the same standards established in Michigan.
 Field seed from all other states (with a certified tag) can be sold in Michigan as certified if each of the following conditions are met:

-The seed is of a variety for which there is not a sufficient supply of Michigan-produced certified seed to meet demand.
+B. The seed is of a variety for which there is not a sufficient supply of Michigan-produced certified seed to meet demand.
 The list of Seeds of Insufficient Supply in Michigan is reviewed annually and updated as necessary.
-Copies can be obtained from the MDARD Feed and Fertilizer Manager listed below upon request
+Copies can be obtained from the MDARD Fertilizer and Bulk Agrichemical Storage Specialist listed below upon request: